Alabama State 2022

 Essentials:

-I value arguments that are brought up consistently and clearly, such that they show up on my flow.
+I value arguments that are brought up consistently and clearly.

 Regarding evidence v analytics, I value clash.
 The context of how an argument is being made changes how I value it.
 For example, if someone makes a point, contextualizes it in the debate, and uses evidence to back it up, I value that over analytics no matter how good the analytics are.
 However, if evidence is used in a rote manner that does not engage the other side and the opponent's analytics are highly specific, responsive, and intelligent, I will prefer the analytics.
 It's contextual, so be specific and responsive.

 I don't value hostility in cross x.
 Cross x is for clarifying and communicating to your opponents and to your judge.
-You don't need to be passive, but if the hostility is such that it doesn't move the ideas forward, you are wasting your and my time.
+You don't need to be passive, but if the hostility is such that it doesn't move the ideas forward, you are wasting time for both of us.

-When giving my RFD, I aim to communicate how I understood the debate and give you feedback you can use to improve your debating.
+When giving my RFD, my goal is to communicate how I understood the debate and give you feedback you can use to improve your debating.

 To avoid my pet peeves: